pmall/risk-ratio/README.md

-# Options Risk Analytics - Probabilistic Price Distribution
+# Spread Scanner

-This project provides a TypeScript library and CLI tool designed to compute probabilistic risk ratios for options positions.
-It achieves this by analyzing implied volatility across option chains and transforming this market data into accurate probability distributions of underlying asset prices at expiration.
+This is a CLI tool designed to help analyze options spreads, calculate probabilities, and provide snapshots of market data.

 ## 🎯 Core Concept